cloud-gov/cg-site/_kbarticles/2025-03-27-monitoring-app-metrics-opensearch.md

 The `cpu` and `memory` metrics in the output can be interpreted as follows:

-- `cpu`: percentage of CPU used by the application, as explained above
+- `cpu`: percentage of CPU used by the application, as explained above.
-- `memory`: memory used out of the amount of memory allowed for each application instance
+- `memory`: memory used out of the amount of memory allowed for each application instance.
+- `cpu entitlement`: CPU time used by an app instance as a percentage of its CPU entitlement.

 ## How to view historical memory and CPU metrics in OpenSearch